-When your procedure is finished, you may start to wake up in the procedure room or Stage 1 Recovery Room, where you fell drowsy from the anaesthetic.
+When your procedure is finished, you may start to wake up in the procedure room or Stage 1 Recovery Room, where you will fell drowsy from the anaesthetic.

-The recovery nurses will keep a very close eye on you, checking your observations, your wounds, and any drains, ensuring you are as comfortable as possible.
-As you recover, you will be offered a drink and something to eat if you are permitted.
+The recovery nurse will keep a very close eye on you, checking your observations, ensuring you are as comfortable as possible.
+As you recover you will offered a drink.